Error Thresholds in Presence of Epistatic Interactions: Models for Replicator Growth

+It has been observed that epistasis in RNA viruses is overwhelmingly of antagonistic nature \cite{lalic12}, that is, given the presence of one or several deleterious mutations, new epistatic mutations are expected to be \emph{less} harmful to fitness than they would be in the absence of the previous mutations.
+If antagonistic epistasis is strong, the likelihood of backmutations is decreased because the genotype mutant is separated from the original one by fitness valleys.
+Genetic recombination, which is prevalent in positive strand viruses, is another mechanism leading multiple peaked phenotypes \cite{barr16}.
+Although recombination is a separate mechanism from mutation, it can be accounted for in this model by increasing the ratio $K/n$, which is a measure of mutation clustering.
+Antagonistic epistatic behavior can be reproduced by ensuring that mutations will tend to accumulate at loci that maximise fitness, or decrease it minimally.
 The main motivation for adopting this simplified model is that it allows for direct sampling of fitness maxima, which are fixed beforehand, as opposed to the canonical NK model, where due to the random interactions it is necessary to sweep configuration space to completely characterise the minima.
-Throughout this work we will neglect the effects of the interplay between epistasis and mutation rates and assume that the former are tunable parameters.
+Throughout this work we will neglect the effects of the interplay between epistasis and mutation rates and assume that the former are tunable parameters.\\

+Mathematically, we impose that the mutation rate at locus $i$ is $\mu_i = \exp(-h_i / T)$, where the finess barrier $h_i$ is small at loci subject to positive epistatic interactions and large everywhere else.
+This allows to establish beforehand the location of fitness maxima, which is necessary to carry out Monte Carlo simulations for large $L$, as explained in next section.

+The $K$ mutations are distributed evenly in $n$ loci, each hosting $K/n$ mutations.
+The value $K$ determines how many different mutational paths can connect two different fitness peaks.
+For a given $K$, the number of mutational paths from the zero mutation state is $K !$.
+The number of paths increases factorially, but each path has a probability of $\sim p_\textrm{no LM} \times \mu^K(1-\mu)^{L-K}$, where $p_\textrm{no LM} = (1 - p_\textrm{LM})^K $ is the probability of the path encountering zero lethal mutations.
+So the probability of each path vanishes exponentially for small $K/L$.
+The fitness peaks are thus effectively disconnected, which is the reason behind the loss of ergodicity. \\

-The statistical mechanics counterpart to the NK model for epistasis are spin glasses, in which the total magnetisation is not a well-defined order parameter.
-In the same spirit, we will not be using $\rho$ defined in previous section to study the multiple peak regime, since it will itself become a random variable depending on the location of the fitness peaks.
-Instead, we will used an order parameter based on genotype overlaps, inspired on the spin glass susceptibility for disordered magnetic systems.
+Notice the resemblance with spin glasses, in which there are local terms (like the $\delta f_i$s) and interaction terms ($\delta \phi_j$).
+The degree of epistasis $K$ in the NK model determines how rugged the fitness landscape is, similar to how the interaction strength and randomness determine the complexity of the energy landscape in spin glasses.
+In spin glasses the total magnetisation is not a well-defined order parameter.
+In the same spirit, we will not be using $\rho$ defined in previous subsection to study the multiple peak regime, since it will itself become a random variable depending on the location of the fitness peaks.
+Instead, we will used an order parameter based on genotype overlaps, inspired on the spin glass susceptibility for disordered magnetic systems.\\